Tracking vs. Monitoring: Key Differences Explained

 Employee tracking is when companies use technology to follow where employees are, what they’re doing, and how long they work.
 This is not the same as monitoring, which looks at what people do on their computers.

-Tracking is more about making sure employees are where they need to be and working the right amount of time.
+Tracking is more about making sure employees are where they need to be and working the right number of employee work hours.
 It helps companies work better and keep things running smoothly.
 It also helps hold employees accountable.

 Core Components of Tracking Systems